SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 BiPAP vs. CPAP: Which Is Best for You?

-The type of PAP machine that is best for you depends on the type of sleep apnea you are diagnosed with as well as your response to other sleep apnea treatments.
+The type of PAP machine that is best for you depends on the type of sleep apnea you're diagnosed with, as well as your response to other sleep apnea treatments.
 Your doctor or sleep specialist will talk with you about the available options and what type of PAP therapy is best for your situation.

-In general, experts agree that CPAP therapy is the best treatment for obstructive sleep apnea that is not complicated by other health issues that affect breathing during sleep.
+In general, experts agree that CPAP therapy is the best treatment for obstructive sleep apnea that isn't complicated by other health issues that affect breathing during sleep.

 The best treatment for people with more complex sleep-related breathing issues, such as those with certain types of central sleep apnea, is often BiPAP.
 BiPAP therapy can also be a helpful option for people who cannot tolerate CPAP therapy or whose OSA does not respond to CPAP treatment.